 The low inventory with a larger pool of buyers perpetuates Houston’s current status as a seller’s market, where sellers have the advantage and attain higher prices for their houses.
-Low inventory has already driven prices up in Houston in recent years, and having new buyers without having caught up in inventory will only prolong the “problem”.
+Low inventory already drove prices up in Houston in recent years.
+Having new buyers without having caught up in inventory only prolongs the “problem”.

 Potential Shifts in Cities and Suburbs

 With more couples focusing on stability and family life, there could be a noticeable shift from cities to suburbs.